 \subsection{Tyranny of the Rare}

-Consider the following example 1D system with two flat wells $A$ and $B$.
-Place an arbitrarily high barrier between them so that all particles in a given well stay there.
-The two wells start at energies:
+Consider the following example 1D system.
+It is in contact with a thermal environment at inverse temperature $\beta$ but otherwise obeys classical mechanics under a time-evolving potential energy landscape.
+There exist two regions in state space, $A$ and $B$, each with potential energy that is constant over their regions.
+Arbitrarily high barriers separate and surround the regions so that all particles in a given region stay there.
+These two potential-energy wells start at energies:

 and:

 respectively, where $0 < \epsilon \ll 1$ and the energy everywhere else is arbitrarily large.

 Start the system in equilibrium over the two wells so that the probabilities of starting in the wells are: